Ranking the 5 Greatest Moments in WWE Extreme Rules PPV History

 At Extreme Rules 2013, the faction had its chance to follow in the footsteps of Evolution, with each member aiming to hold gold on the same night.
 While Ambrose vied for the United States Championship against Kofi Kingston, Rollins and Reigns set their sights on Team Hell No's WWE Tag Team Championship.

 Both bouts were excellent and proved that all three Shield stars were every bit as excellent individually as they were collectively.
 Ambrose was the first of them to take home gold at the event, knocking off Kingston for the star-spangled prize—his first singles title in WWE.

 Whether Reigns and Rollins could continue to clean sweep, however, was the question.
-Team Hell No had been rocking and rolling in the tag team scene for over eight months, but even they were no match for the cohesive unit of Reigns and Rollins.
+Team Hell No had been rocking and rolling in the tag team scene for over eight months, but even it was no match for the cohesive unit of Reigns and Rollins.

-In their thrilling Tornado tag team matchup, The Shield emerged victorious and walked away with the titles in tow, further cementing their legacy as one of the most dominant factions of all time.
+In its thrilling Tornado tag team matchup, The Shield emerged victorious and walked away with the titles in tow, further cementing its legacy as one of the most dominant factions of all time.

 3. Christian Captures the World Heavyweight Championship (2011)

 Edge's retirement from the ring in 2011 was bittersweet.
 On one hand, one of the greatest wrestlers to ever grace the squared circle was being forced to hang up his boots, but on the bright side, it meant a slew of stars could rise up and take his relinquished World Heavyweight Championship.

 The title match at Extreme Rules 2011 was originally supposed to see Edge defend against Alberto Del Rio in a ladder match.
 When Edge was deemed unable to compete, he was replaced by friend Christian, who had plenty of experience with the stipulation.